 - In the number of transactions (for example, «I stop trading after three unprofitable trades in a day day).

 I will not impose any particular variant out of these three; the best thing will be to choose the one that suits your strategy.
-If the trading approach implies that 80% of your deals are unprofitable, and 20% are profitable, the third variant will definitely not suit you.
+If the trading approach implies that 80% of your trades are unprofitable, and 20% are profitable, the third variant will definitely not suit you.
 In my opinion, the most universal way to count the maximum daily loss is in % of the deposit.
 Unfortunately, following the rule of turning off the terminal when reaching the maximum daily loss is extremely rare.
 Like in the casino, the trader is overwhelmed with the excitement and in this state it is extremely difficult to stop on your own.

 In prop trading offices (I explain what it is in one of the last lessons of the course), there is usually a special person, a risk manager, or special software that automatically closes all the trading positions and turns off the trader’s computer when it reaches the established daily level of loss.